 On Valentine's Day: The Anguish Of Being A Romantic

 “My nature demands that my life should be perpetual love.”
 Benjamin Disraeli

 Throughout history, there have been many great love affairs, Anthony and Cleopatra ...
 Burton and Taylor ...
 Justin and Hailey ... you get the picture, though one that is perhaps less well-known, but equally intriguing, is between the 19th century Prime Minster Benjamin Disraeli and his wife Mary Anne Lewis.

-Disraeli was a 'Romantic', which in the early 19th Century was a bit like being a hipster with philosophical aspirations, it was certainly about the hair.
+Disraeli was a 'Romantic', which in the early 19th Century was a bit like being a hipster with philosophical and artistic aspirations, it was certainly about the hair.

 For the Romantic, meaning was found through the sublime; in art, human nature and the landscape.
 Passion was seen as a cause and symptom; the outcome tempestuousness.
 According to the writer Adam Foulds, 'in the nineteenth century world of decorously occluded desires, it is frequently with disease and disorder - hysteria, syphilis and consumption - that sex erupts.'
 But of course the hair looked great in a raging storm, on a dramatic mountain side, whilst dying of consumption.

-Theirs was an 'idealising relationship' a 'raptuous fusion' based on a hunger for the fantasy of merger; and they made sure everyone knew it.
-Mary Anne told Queen Victoria that she always slept with her arms around Disraeli’s neck and she scandalised prudish aristocratic hostesses by discussing the beauty of ‘her Dizzy’ in his bath.
-Today, love can be defined as a 'genuine attention to the other, recognising their separateness from ourselves'; the Disraelis felt threatened by 'separateness', it challenged their sense of being 'soulmates'.
+Theirs was an 'enmeshed relationship' a 'rapturous fusion' based on the fantasy of merger; and they made sure everyone knew it.
+Mary Anne told Queen Victoria that she always slept with her arms around Disraeli’s neck, and she scandalised prudish aristocratic hostesses by discussing the beauty of ‘her Dizzy’, in his bath.
+Today, we might define love as a 'genuine attention to the other, recognising their separateness from ourselves'; but for the Disraelis 'separateness' felt threatening, it challenged their sense of being 'soulmates'.

 Despite their personal motto of 'Love Conquers All', some friends and political colleagues doubted the authenticity of the love match, and rumours began to circulate that their marriage was about financial gain for him, and status for her.
 By the 1850s, a far more staid time, the Disraelis' grand, extravagant protestations of love seemed indulgent and boarding on the immodest.